KartuzGupta/Barbera/README.md

 # Barbera
-*Created using HTMl5, CSS3 and Java Script.
+* Created using HTML5, CSS3 and Java Script.